 - Import the certificates into the certificate store.
 Launch an administrative command prompt, type mmc, and press Enter.
 Click File > Add/Remove Snap In...> Certificates > My user account.

 - Import the trusted root certificate (COMODO in this case) to the following store.

 Similarly, import all the missing intermediate certificates (USERTrust and Sectigo in this case) to the following store.

-Restart the Phoenix service.
+Restart the Hybrid Workloads Agent Client Service.
 Phoenix.exe service should be running in the task manager now.